BlackwaveZero/XO/README.md

 left
 up down

-if the optional arguments is set to True it returns the decimal of the pressed key
+if the optional arguments is set to True; it returns the decimal of the pressed key

 exapmle: